Yule Hot Cocoa

 Play, Recipes, Winter, Winter Solstice

 Countdown to the Winter Solstice with activities, recipes and crafts.
 Come back each day for a new surprise!
 The doors won’t open until the correct day (So 1 opens on December 1st, on December 5th you’ll be able to open 1-5, etc.) The calendar includes a new exclusive excerpt from my Winter Solstice book that will only be available through this calendar and only in December 2024.
 It also includes four guest blogs from other talented makers!
-Click on the image below to go to the calendar!!
-(This will take you to a new window) Click once to open the door and click a second time to open the tutorial.
-Click Here for the materials list– there are some spoilers here, but I tried my best to give you the info you needed without giving…
+This calendar is now closed.
+Look for a new calendar in November 2025!!
+Click Here for the materials list– there are some spoilers here, but I tried my best to give you the info you needed without giving away all the surprises!
+Click Here for the accompanying Picture Book Countdown.
+Happy Winter Solstice!

 Read More